Sinea diadema: Diet

+They wait for prey to come by, usually on blossoms which are often visited.
+They also will slowly approach prey before attempting capture.

 Cannibalism is not common in this species.
 However, when it occurs it usually involves a larger female eating a smaller male.

 Reproduction

 Females can lay up to 412 eggs in laboratory conditions.
 Eggs are laid in clusters.

 Occurrence

 It is native to North America and found in the Midwest in fields, often associated with goldenrod Solidago missouriensis Nuttall.
 They are typically found in grasslands, gardens, as well as fields.